Session: A.I. in support of Media Diplomacy

 The more deeply A.I. is integrated into societal norms, changing operations from what we once knew, the larger the effect will be on the context in which diplomats operate.

-This discussion will focus on AI as a tool for diplomats and look at ways in which AI applications can support, rather than hinder the work of diplomats and foreign policy professions towards a timelier, effective and more efficient early warning decisions and actions.
+This discussion will focus on AI as a tool for diplomats and look at ways in which AI applications can support, rather than hinder the work of diplomats and foreign policy professions towards a timelier, effective and more efficient early warning decisions and actions, especially from a media perspective.

 Bio: Vassilia Orfanou